-A lot of acting training suggests getting into the practice of finding a piece of text everyday and reading it out loud.
+A lot of acting training suggests getting into the practice of finding text everyday and reading it out loud.
 This, they say will help your sight-reading skills.
 Of course, you try to do this as much as you can, but like going to the gym, you could always be doing more.
-Since becoming a voice over artist however, I realised that when I go to acting auditions where they haven’t released the script prior to the meeting and you literally get ten minutes with it outside the room before you go it, I am now more capable of confidently sight reading a script because I do it virtually everyday.
+Since becoming a voiceover artist however, I realised that when I go to acting auditions where they haven’t released the script prior to the meeting and you literally get ten minutes with it outside the room before you go it, I am now more capable of confidently sight reading a script because I do it virtually everyday.

-As a voice talent, you have to become competent at seamlessly reading text loud, in a room full of strangers and often with subject matter that is unfamiliar at best and downright alien at worst.
+As a voiceover artist, you have to become competent at seamlessly reading text loud, in a room full of strangers and often with subject matter that is unfamiliar at best and downright alien at worst.
 This involves training your brain to scan ahead to find and grasp the upcoming sentence before you’ve finished vocalising the current one.
 This really does develop your sight reading skills and has helped me so much with acting auditions.

 It has also helped me exponentially when I do presenting work.
 As a TV and Corporate Video presenter, I work with autocue, and I have noticed that the more voiceover work I do, the better my autocue skills become.
-Keeping up with a scrolling script without tripping over your words every paragraph is no mean feat, and I thank voiceover work for providing me with this valuable skill.
+Keeping up with a scrolling script without tripping over your words every paragraph is no mean feat.
+I thank voiceover work for providing me with this valuable skill.